EnzoBnl/enzobnl/pl.md

 - `sq.printName();` does not compile
 - `Square.printName();` compiles

-#### interface attribute
+### interface attributes
-Attributes cannot receive any modifier and are by default `public static final`.
+Interface attributes cannot receive any modifier and are by default `public static final`.
 Like for methods, *staticity* in interface attribute implies that it cannot be reached from an instance:
 - `sq.NAME;` does not compile
 - `Square.NAME;` compiles